17:1. These words spake Jesus, and lifted up his eyes to heaven, and said,

 but for them also which shall believe on me through their word;

-Jesus had His eleven remaining disciples in mind first, as He made the above requests (# 3, 4, 5).
+The eleven disciples were first in His mind, as Jesus made the requests above (# 3, 4, 5).

-But He anticipates the needs of every believer who would follow them.
+But He anticipated the needs of everyone who would come to faith through the witness of the apostles (including their written testimony in the NT).
 He prays for you and me.

 - Request #6 -